longkq/longkq.github.io/_pages/about.md

 I will join Brigham and Women's Hospital, Harvard Medical School as postdoctoral fellow in Feb 2024.
 I will work on nucleic acid delivery there with Prof. Jinjun Shi.

-If you are seeking any form of academic cooperation, please feel free to email me at [longkq@hku.hk](longkq@hku.hk).
+If you are seeking any form of academic cooperation with me, please feel free to contact me at [longkq@hku.hk](longkq@hku.hk).

 For more details, please refer to my [CV](../assets/CV.pdf). (last updated: Dec 2, 2023)